+Option

-Option Description All metrics associated with the component / connection are listed.
-List of metrics Data is collected for selected metrics.
+All metrics associated with the component / connection are listed.

+Data is collected for selected metrics.
 Clear the selection to stop collecting data for the metric.

 Highlight the metric to display its details in the Metric page.

+List of metrics

 You can sort the list.

+Metric Name

-Click the header to sort the metrics in Metric Name Click the severity icon in the header to sort the metrics according to severity This is the metric highlighted in the list of metrics.
+This is the metric highlighted in the list of metrics.

 Set Averaging for the highlighted metric.

+• Use default - Every value used to calculate a metric's alarm status is obtained by averaging the metric over a period of time specified in Spotlights Options.

+Averaging

-Use default - Every value used to calculate a metric's alarm status is obtained by averaging the metric over a period of time specified in Spotlights Options.
-Don't average this metric - Use the raw metric data retrieved from the current system - anomalies and spikes included.
-Averaging Use custom averaging - Use a moving average, as in the Use default case, but not the default setting.
-Set the time period by using the Average over slider.
-Average over Use the mouse or arrow keys to move the slider and so choose the time period used to generate the moving average.
+- Don't average this metric Use the raw metric data retrieved from the current system anomalies and spikes included. - Use custom averaging Use a moving average, as in the Use default... case, but not the default setting.
+Set the time period by using the Average over... slider.

+· Average over... - Use the mouse or arrow keys to move the slider and so choose the time period used to generate the moving average.
 The longer the time period, the fewer the peaks and troughs.
 Spikes and other anomalies are smoothed.
-Tip : Do not to use too long a time to calculate the moving average.
-This may prevent the